cjmet/AhMediaPlayer/README.md

     ```
 * Change: `Application.Current.MainPage.Dispatcher.Dispatch` to `this.Dispatcher.Dispatch`
 * Spent all day fixing code I'm probably never going to use, just because it was an eventful learning experience.
 * That was a total Disaster.
 Need to fix the data types.
 Need to figure out where to move the 2nd window code.
-Need to be able to verify that data is onscreen.
+Need to be able to verify that data is on-screen.
 More things than I can even think to write down
 * Worked on the second Maui Window to display AhLog() data.
 * Resources are required to have Lowercase Filenames:
   * `Get-childItem "." | Rename-Item -NewName {$_.Basename.tostring().tolower() + $_.extension}`